RTJ/chatbase/README.md

 # Setup

-Initialize the the gem by setting your username and password:
+Initialize the the gem by setting your username and password.
+eg: config/initializer/chatbase.rb

 ```
   Chatbase.agent_key = 'your-agent-api-key'